 Iskina Cebu Singapore

 Specialized in serving lechon, Iskina Cebu Singapore is a must visit culinary destination for those who fell in love with this chargrilled pork dish.
-Diners can find this lechon reataurant at Jing Ya Yuan Eating House, a coffee shop across Paya Lebar MRT station, Iskina Cebu now has its new home on Ayer Rajah Crescent.
+Previously located at Jing Ya Yuan Eating House, a coffee shop across Paya Lebar MRT station, Iskina Cebu now has its new home on Ayer Rajah Crescent.

-The menu has a la carte and set meal options but it is limited to a small variety of roasted pigs and chickens.
-The crowd favourites are the spicy belly lechon and Lechon de Cebu that are known for their ‘porkiness’ and crispy skin.
+MENU: The menu has a la carte and set meal options but it is limited to a small variety of roasted pigs and chickens.
+The crowd’s favorites are the spicy belly lechon and Lechon de Cebu which are known for their ‘porkiness’ and crispy skin.
 A small set meal is available for solo diners at S$6 to S$10, while the lechon for sharing (1 to 1.5kg) is good for 2 to 3 persons.
 Whole-pig orders are also available pre-order.

 - Lechen de Cebu

 - Spicy Bellychon